Network resilience: Phase transitions in biological networks

-Besides the two basic math models reviewed above, plenty of derived models have been proposed to describe the bistability or irreversibility in various biological processes.
-For example, the bistability in p54 steady states can be explained by a positive feedback loop composed of transcriptional factor p53 and a microRNA, miR-34a, where p53 upregulates the transcription of miR-34a, and in turn the miRNA indirectly upregulates p53 expression via repressing SIRT1, a negative regulator of p53 \cite{lai2012modeling}.
-Such process can be modeled by a two-dimensional ODE model \cite{lai2016understanding}, as shown in Fig. \ref{p53_miRNA_loop}.
-Martinez et al. \cite{martinez2018bistable} build a minimal delay-differential equation (DDE) model that has a region of bistability, which makes the \textit{subtilis} biofilms jump from a stable steady state to a growth oscillatory attractor under perturbations.
-Wang et al. \cite{wang2009bistable} use a bistable switch model to analyze the observed differentiation behavior of human marrow stromal cells.
-Bala et al. \cite{bala2018bistability} propose a modification to an existing mathematical model of mitosis-promoting factor control in \textit{Xenopus oocyte extract}, and use MPF as a bifurcation parameter, giving rise to bistability in the MPF activation module.
-All these theoretical studies of biological bistability advance our understanding of the possible underlying mechanisms behind important cellular processes, such as cell cycle and cell differentiation.
-Next, we review empirical studies of the bistability in the growth and development of cells.
+In addition to the two basic mathematical models reviewed above, various derived models have been proposed to describe bistability or irreversibility in various biological processes.
+For example, the bistability in p54 stable states can be explained by a positive feedback loop composed of the transcription factor p53 and a microRNA, miR-34a, in which p53 upregulates the transcription of miR-34a.
+Moreover, in turn, miRNAs indirectly upregulate p53 expression by repressing SIRT1, a negative regulator of p53 \cite{lai2012modeling}.
+Such a process can be modeled by a two-dimensional ODE model \cite{lai2016understanding}, as shown in Fig. \ref{p53_miRNA_loop}.
+Martinez et al. \cite{martinez2018bistable} constructed a minimal delay-differential equation (DDE) model with a region of bistability that causes the \textit{subtilis} biofilms to jump from a stable state to an oscillatory growth attractor when perturbations occur.
+Wang et al. \cite{wang2009bistable} used a bistable switch model to analyze the observed differentiation behavior of human marrow stromal cells.
+Bala et al. \cite{bala2018bistability} proposed a modification to an existing mathematical model of mitosis-promoting factor control in \textit{Xenopus oocyte extract} and used MPF as a bifurcation parameter, giving rise to bistability in the MPF activation module.
+These theoretical studies of biological bistability have advanced our understanding of the possible mechanisms that underlie critical cellular processes such as the cell cycle and cell differentiation.
+Next, we review the empirical studies on bistability in the growth and development of cells.